cropsinsilico/yggdrasil/_sources/hackathon2018/setup.rst.txt

 Directions for installing the |cis_interface| package and its dependencies can be found :ref:`here <install_rst>`.
-We recommend installing via conda and pip for the purpose of the hackathon.
+We recommend installing via conda and/or pip for the purpose of the hackathon.

 Get Hackathon Materials